Japanese knotweed control

 Digging out the rhizomes does create a problem over disposal, since Japanese knotweed is classed as ‘controlled waste’ under the Environmental Protection Act 1990.
 Under the provisions of the Wildlife and Countryside Act 1981, it is an offence to cause Japanese knotweed to grow in the wild, so it is illegal to simply dump it anywhere.
 Much of its spread is through topsoil movement, for instance.

 Once dug up, it can be destroyed by allowing the plants to thoroughly dry out and then burning it.

-Visit the Gov.UK website to find out more about harmful weeds and invasive, non-native plants: prevent them spreading.
+Visit the GOV.UK website to find out more about harmful weeds and invasive, non-native plants, and how to prevent them spreading.

-One of the most effective Japanese Knotweed treatments is to cut back the stems and apply the weedkiller inside the cut stems.
-Roundup Tree Stump & Root Killer is the only home and garden weedkiller that carries detailed instructions and an application pipette for this method.
+One of the most effective Japanese knotweed treatments is to cut back the stems and apply the weedkiller inside the cut stems.
+Roundup Tree Stump Weedkiller is the only home and garden weedkiller that carries detailed instructions and an application pipette for this method.